Dielectric resonator antenna

 An antenna like effect is achieved by periodic swing of electrons from its capacitive element to the ground plane which behaves like an inductor.
 The authors further argued that the operation of a dielectric antenna resembles the antenna conceived by Marconi, the only difference is that inductive element is replaced by the dielectric material.
+The configuraiton offers a framework where the geometric symmetry of the electric field in free space is explicitly broken by the floating inductor-capacitor system with one end excited by a time varying voltage source.

 Features

 Dielectric resonator antennas offer the following attractive features: